Jan Joosten (biblical scholar)

-Jan Joosten (born 17 May 1959) is a Belgian biblical scholar and convicted sex offender.
-From 2014 to 2020, he was Regius Professor of Hebrew at the University of Oxford; he was previously Professor of the Old Testament at the University of Strasbourg.
-In June 2020, he was found guilty of possessing child pornography, and was dismissed from his Chair at Oxford.
+Jan Joosten (born 17 May 1959) is a Belgian biblical scholar, former pastor, and convicted sex offender.
+From 2014 to 2020, he was Regius Professor of Hebrew at the University of Oxford.
+He was previously, and then concurrently, a professor at the University of Strasbourg, a position he started in 1994 and maintained alongside his chair in Oxford.
+In June 2020, he was found guilty of possessing child pornography, and was dismissed from his chair at Oxford.
+He retired from his Strasbourg position in 2021.